FujoWebDev/astrolabe/DESIGN.md

 > [!WARNING]
 > This design doc is aspirational and might not represent what is currently possible with the editor.

+> [!NOTE]
+> Some of the goals outlined in this document might be best achieved outside of Astrolabe itself, possibly as independent
+> libraries that are editor-agnostic.
+As always, identifying and outlining the problems and goals is important, but so
+> is being open to discovering alternative–hopefully better!–solutions to them.

 This document describes the overarching goal of a Rich Text Editor (RTE) for web applications.
 The editor should:

 - Offer a basic set of out-of-the-box plugins for modern content creation experiences.
 Examples include: gif selectors, spoilers/content warnings on both text and block elements, custom emojis, mentions, embeds, and tumblr-style "photosets".